JianxGao/JianxGao.github.io/_pages/about.md

 # 🧷 About-me

 Welcome!
 I am currently a third-year Ph.D. student under the supervision of [Prof. Yanwei Fu](https://yanweifu.github.io/) and [Prof. Jianfeng Feng](https://www.dcs.warwick.ac.uk/~feng/) in Institute of Science and Technology for Brain-Inspired Intelligence at Fudan University.
+I am also an intern at the Shanghai Artificial Intelligence Laboratory, working closely with [Chenyang Si](https://chenyangsi.top/) and [Ziwei Liu](https://liuziwei7.github.io/)

 <!-- # 🔥 News